PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/StatsReset.md

 ### Target:

 The Pokemon you are resetting for.
-- Set to Treasures of Ruin if you are targeting Wo-Chien, Chien-Pao, Ting-Lu, or Chi-Yu.
+- Treasures of Ruin: Set to this if you are targeting Wo-Chien, Chien-Pao, Ting-Lu, or Chi-Yu.
+Their vaults must be unlocked.
-- Loyal Three: use this for Okidogi, Munkidori, and Fezandipiti.
+- Loyal Three: Use this for Okidogi, Munkidori, and Fezandipiti.
-- Set to Gimmighoul for anything that requires an A press to initiate battle.
-(Currently this only applies to Gimmighoul.)
+- Snacksworth Legendary + Meloetta: For Meloetta and the legendaries in Paldea that are unlocked after completing BBQs for Snacksworth.
+- Indigo Disk Paradoxes (nature only) + Gimmighoul: Raging Bolt, Gouging Fire, Iron Crown, and Iron Boulder for nature only.
+Gimmighoul for both IVs and nature.

 ### Game Language: